-addressed by teacher) Disruption (after Dete addressed by teacher) ention (1 Day) ention (1 Day) In House Suspension (1 Day) In House Suspension (1 Day) Suspension (1 Day) Disruption (after Dete addressed by teacher) ention (1 Day) In House Suspension (1 Day) addressed by teacher) ention (1 Day) In House Suspension (1 Day) In House Suspension (1 Day) In House Suspension (1 Day) Suspension (1 Day) Lving Dete -, ention (1 Day) In House Suspension Suspension (1 Day) Cheating Zero on Assignment or Test Zero on Assignment or Test Removal from Class with recovery options per teac her of record Dress Code Violation Stud lent must change, or be In House Suspension (1 Day) sent home.
-Student must change or be sent home.
-Inappropriate Language Dete ention (1 Day) In House Suspension (1 Day) Suspension (1 Day) Technology Violation - Conf fiscation and item Confiscation and item Repeated Offenses: ISS or Personal Property retui rned at the conclusion of returned to the parent or OSS depending (1 Day) the day. designee Technology Violation - Cons Consequences based on severity of violation, may lead to suspension of computer privileges for up to one full year School Property
+First Offense Second Offense Third Offense Fourth Offense Non-compliance (after Detention (up to 1 day) In House Suspension (up to 1 In House Suspension (up to 1 Suspension (up to addressed by teacher) day) day) 1 day) Disruption (after Detention (up to 1 day) In House Suspension (up to 1 In House Suspension (up to 1 Suspension (up to addressed by teacher) day) day) 1 day) Lying Detention (up to 1 day) In House Suspension Suspension (up to 1 day) Cell Phones/Devices Device will be confiscated and turned into office; student will be allowed to pick up after school A parent/guardian must pick up device from the office at the end of the school day or later A parent/guardian must pick up device from office at end of the school day or later.
+In House Suspension (up to 1 day) Possible loss of phone privileges.
+A parent/guardian must pick up device from office at end of the school day or later.
+In House Suspension (up to 1 day) Device will not be allowed at school.
+Cheating Zero on Assignment or Test with recovery options per teacher of record Zero on Assignment or Test Removal from Class Dress Code Violation Student must change, or be sent home.
+In House Suspension (up to 1 day) Student must change or be sent home.
+Inappropriate Language Detention (up to day) In House Suspension (up to 1 day) Suspension (up to 1 day) Technology Violation - Confiscation and item Confiscation and item Repeated Offenses: ISS or Personal Property returned at the conclusion of the day. returned to the parent or designee OSS depending (up to 1 day) Technology Violation - School Property Consequences based on severi ty of violation, may lead to suspe nsion of computer privileges for u up to one full year